Speeches, Articles and Reports

 August 27, 2006

-“As has been said, one generation plants the trees, the next generation enjoys the shade from the trees.
+“As educators of the world, we must teach our students, who are future leaders and scholars, about the value and care of our natural resources.
+As has been said, one generation plants the trees, the next generation enjoys the shade from the trees.
 Scholarship goes beyond borders, across oceans, and beyond generations.”

 PDF (right click to download)